lponciolo/lponciolo/README.md

 ### I'm Currently

-- 👾 Hoping Covid-19 outbreak end soon
 - 👷🏽‍♂️ working as software developer at Botmaker
-- 🤖 Exploring IoT
+- 🤖 Exploring IoT and AI
-- 📚 Learning python for datascience projects
-- ⚛️ improving React knowledge
+- ⚛️ Improving main frameworks Next.js and Nest.js

 ### Stuff I'm good at